weiliddat/twired/readme.md

 Executors are expected to implement at least the `call` method, which represents how it deals with a function call from the decorators.

 Executors can implement `register`, which will be called on decorator initialization.
 At the moment, this is the method used by executors to do anything outside of the function call, such as validate options per function call (e.g. needing a specified queue per decorated function), subscribing to whatever run time job/message system, processing work, routing, etc.

+Advanced executors could have fallbacks to local execution, or on-the-fly adjustment of where to execute code depending on resource usage or desired durability requirements.

 ### Twired